-|Year:||22nd at MIT|
+|Year:||23rd at MIT|

 |College:||University of Bridgeport '81|

+Silva received her bachelor’s degree from the University of Bridgeport in Physical Education in 1981.
+A captain of the Purple Knights’ field hockey and softball teams, she was named to the New England All-College Field Hockey Team.
 Following graduation, Silva worked at Staples High School and the Princeton Day School as a physical education instructor and field hockey coach.
-A year as an assistant lacrosse coach at Mount Holyoke College was followed by two years at Wellesley College where she was the assistant to the Athletic Director, Sports Information Director, and Assistant Field Hockey and Lacrosse Coach.
+A year as an assistant lacrosse coach at Mount Holyoke College was followed by two years at Wellesley College where she was the assistant to the athletic director, sports information director, and assistant field hockey and lacrosse coach.